shopware/shopware/changelog/readme.md

 {YYYY-MM-DD}-Meaningful-title-of-the-change.md
 **Example**: 2020-08-03-New-CMS-components-for-3D-content.md

+For simplicity there is a console command which helps you to create new changelog files: `bin/console changelog:create [<title>] [options]`.
+For a full list of options just use the --help flag of the command.

 In the file all necessary changes are documented.
 The content of the file should always use the template which can be found in the `/changelog/_template.md` file.
 You can see a full example in the `/changelog/_example.md` file for a better understanding.

 ## Meta Information